 English, Literature, English and Literature Extension or English as an Additional Language (Units 3 and 4, C); Applicants must meet the minimum age requirements for admission, see the QTAC website for details.; Interview

 Applicants for this program must sit the University Clinical Aptitude Test ANZ (UCAT ANZ).
-Registration for the UCAT ANZ opens in March 2021 and closes mid-May 2021.
-Applicants will be invited to a Mini Multiple Interview on the basis of their UCAT ANZ score.
+Registration for the UCAT ANZ opens in March 2022 and closes mid-May 2022.
+Applicants will be invited to a Mini Multiple Interview (MMI) on the basis of their UCAT ANZ score.
+The MMI will require students to attend a multi station interview on 24 or 25 November 2022.
+Applicants who identify as Aboriginal and/or Torres Strait Islander should visit First Peoples Health Pathway for information regarding First Peoples Selection and Admissions Guidelines for Griffith Health Programs.
 Griffith Guaranteed Admission Schemes do not apply to this program.

 One of Biology, Chemistry, Physics or Mathematical Methods (Units 3 and 4, C).

 For more information about the ATAR/Selection Rank profile, please visit ATAR/Selection Rank profile explained.